 While quartz mechanism watches can be made very cheaply and cheap ones can also have very high accuracy (on the order of a second of deviation per day), more expensive fully mechanical watches are still in demand among consumers.
 Because of the technique and the craft, mechanical watches are seen as a status symbol by many people.
 After the introduction of quartz watches, these caused a fall of many Swiss watch brands, this is called the quartz crisis.

-In 2013 a watch from around 1300 was found in Zutphen (the Netherlands); one of the oldest watches in Northern Europe.
+In 2013 a watch from around 1300 was found in Zutphen (the Netherlands); one of the oldest watches (Dutch: klant horloge) in Northern Europe.
 Originally developed by the Arabs, this type of watch was called quadrans, and it works as a kind of mini sundial, with which one can measure the latitude in addition to measuring time.
 In Germany (Deutschland) even more watches are made.

 This website is made possible thanks to our sponsors and partners: